sephselga/assurity-api-automation-assignment/README.md

 <!-- Adapter to integrate ExtentReports with Cucumber 7 -->
 ```

-### AssertionHelper
+### Class Files

-The `AssertionHelper` class contains a custom assertion method called `asserter`, which is used to check if a given condition is true.
+- **AssertionHelper:** The `AssertionHelper` class contains a custom assertion method called `asserter`, which is used to check if a given condition is true.
 If the condition is false, an assertion error will be thrown.

-### HttpApiProcessor

-The `HttpApiProcessor` class handles HTTP requests and responses for API testing.
+- **HttpApiProcessor** The `HttpApiProcessor` class handles HTTP requests and responses for API testing.
 It utilizes HttpClient to perform GET requests, retrieve endpoint details from the configuration, parse and pretty-print JSON responses, and store the formatted JSON for further validations.

-### LogPrinter

-The `LogPrinter` class provides utility methods to log API testing information and validation results.
+- **LogPrinter:** The `LogPrinter` class provides utility methods to log API testing information and validation results.

-### ResponseValidator

-The `ResponseValidator` class provides methods to validate fields in an API response and perform data validation based on the provided DataTable.
+- **ResponseValidator:** The `ResponseValidator` class provides methods to validate fields in an API response and perform data validation based on the provided DataTable.

 ### Configuration Files